whosonfirst/whosonfirst-properties/flags/existential_flags.md

 * mz:is_approximate

   * mz:is_funky

 * mz:is_official

 All of these properties are manually assigned rather than derived.
 None of these properties are required and may not be present in a WOF document.
+It is not clear whether these should be added to the SPR.

 ## Interfaces